social-media-ethics-automation/book/docs/_sources/ch06_authenticity/06_authenticity_and_anonymity.md

 - Are you authentically expressing hate or cruelty?
 If so, perhaps authentic self-expression is morally bad.
 - Are you part of an oppressed or marginalized group that has been restricted from self-expression?
 Then perhaps expressing yourself is morally good.
 (See [Trans Twitter and the beauty of online anonymity](https://www.vox.com/culture/21432987/trans-twitter-reddit-online-anonymity))

+% TODO: Make a table
+% TODO: Add Vonnegut quote: "We are who we pretend to be"

 [^tracing_back]: In reality, while many times people can remain anonymous, surprisingly often, anonymous users' identities can be discovered and revealed, whether through hacks or accidentally revealed information.